Prof John Terry

 - Exploring the interactions between neural dynamics and hormone secretions in the Hypothalmic-Pituituary-Adrenal axis; by understanding the mechanisms responsible for fluctuations observed in blood concentrations of steroids, more appropriate treatments for a number of clinical conditions may be developed.

-I have authored over 40 publications of original research, as well as a number of conference proceedings.
-A member of the steering committee of the UK’s Mathematical Neuroscience Network, as well as the UK’s Neuroinformatics Node, I sit on the editorial board of the Journal of Mathematical Neuroscience, and have acted as an associate editor for PLoS Computational Biology, as well as guest editor for special issues of Progress in Molecular Biology and Biophysics and the European Journal of Neuroscience.
+I have authored over 50 publications of original research, as well as a number of conference proceedings.
+A member of the steering committee of the UK’s Mathematical Neuroscience Network, as well as the UK’s Neuroinformatics Node, I sit on the editorial boards of the Journal of Mathematical Neuroscience and also Nonlinear Biomedical Physics, and have acted as an associate editor for PLoS Computational Biology, as well as guest editor for special issues of Progress in Molecular Biology and Biophysics and the European Journal of Neuroscience.
+I am a member of the EPSRC peer-review college, as well as a member of the MRCs strategic skills panel.
 I also act as a reviewer for several mathematics and neuroscience journals.

-My research group is or has been funded by the EPSRC, the MRC, the BBSRC, the Leverhulme Trust and the Royal Society.
-In total I have held or co-held in excess of £8 million of research funding since 2003.
-Currently active grants include Programme Grants on Epilepsy and HPA function from MRC and epilepsy from Epilepsy Research UK.
+My research group is or has been funded by the EPSRC, the MRC, the BBSRC, the Leverhulme Trust, the Wellcome Trust and the Royal Society.
+In total I have held or co-held in excess of £9 million of research funding since 2003.
+Currently active grants include Programme Grants on Epilepsy and HPA function from MRC, a Wellcome Trust ISSF2 award, and epilepsy from Epilepsy Research UK.

 Outside of work I enjoy running where I have at one time or other run for and managed Westbury Harriers and Hermitage Harriers.
 Recent results are available here.
-Presently I run for Exeter Harriers.
+Presently I run unattached.